Lisa Boutin Vitela, Professor, Art History

 Phone: (562) 860-2451 ext.
 2615

-Dr. Vitela has presented at many conferences and symposia, including at the Victoria and Albert Museum in London, the Accademia Nazionale Virgiliana in Mantua, Italy, and the Museum of Fine Arts in Houston.
-She regularly presents lecture series at local museums including the Bowers Museum and Orange County Museum of Art (OCMA).
+She has presented at many conferences and symposia, including at the Victoria and Albert Museum in London, the Accademia Nazionale Virgiliana in Mantua, Italy, the Museum of Fine Arts in Houston, and Università Ca' Foscari in Venice.
+She has presented lecture series at local museums including the Bowers Museum and Orange County Museum of Art (OCMA).

 - ART 100: Introduction to World Art